jniaorx/ip/docs/README.md

 ![IntroBlaise Screenshot](Ui.png)

-Welcome to **IntroBlaise**, your friendly task management bot!
+Welcome to **IntroBlaise**, an introverted bot named Blaise!
+Your friendly task management bot!
 IntroBlaise helps you organize your tasks efficiently using simple commands.

 ---
 ## 📌 Features & Commands